 The Review Board first requested access to several internal CIA histories and to indices of histories on November 8, 1995.
-On August 8, 1996, CIA first made available to the ARRB staff a list of histories.
-On that same date, the ARRB staff designated sixty histories from that list for which further review was sought.
+On August 8, 1996, after reviewing a list of histories that you provided, the ARRB staff designated approximately sixty histories for which further review was sought.
 To date, the ARRB staff has reviewed the seven histories that CIA has made available and has made suggestions with respect to further processing of those seven histories.
-CIA should make the remaining sixty-plus histories available for review as soon as possible.
+CIA should make the remaining sixty-plus histories available.